Renoria/robofuse/README.md

 | `--skip-health-check` | Skip health checks for content and links |
 | `--verbose` | Show detailed debug information |
 | `--quiet` | Show minimal output |

+## What's New in v0.3.5

+- **Optimized Download Handling**: The script now intelligently identifies and reuses existing valid downloads from your Real-Debrid "My Downloads" section, significantly reducing API calls for unrestricting links.
+- **Smart Duplicate Management**: When multiple download entries exist for the same link, the script now selects the most recent valid download based on generation date.
+- **Enhanced Logging**: Improved verbose logging provides more detailed information about download selection and processing.

 ## Examples